List of Star vs. the Forces of Evil characters: Buff Frog

+Janna

-Janna Ordonia (voiced by Abby Elliott) is a mysterious Filipino-American student who hangs out with Star and Marco, having a larger role in Season 2.
+Janna Ordonia (voiced by Abby Elliott), also known as Janna Banana, is a mysterious Filipino-American student who hangs out with Star and Marco, having a larger role in Season 2.
 She has black hair and brown eyes and typically wears an olive green shirt and turquoise jacket, yellow skirt, and an olive green beanie hat.
 She flirts with Marco, breaks into his locker and knows all sorts of his personal information.
 She enjoys occult stuff such as séances; Star notes that she had once dated a talking skeleton.
 She frequents Marco's house where she eats their food.
 In "Deep Dive" she visits Mewni and it is revealed that she can hypnotize people.
 She unexpectedly arrives at Mewni in "Out of Business", where she accompanies Star and Marco to Quest Buy's going-out-of-business sale.
 Since then, she had taken up residence in Mewni.
 In "Doop-Doop" she, along with Marco, returns to Earth.
 In "Jannanigans", it is revealed how she arrived at Mewni, it is revealed that while in the basement of Britta's Tacos, she decided to write "Janna was here" on the wall, and accidentally fell into a hole that leads to the Realm of Magic, later managing to end up on Mewni.
 "In Ready, Aim, Fire", she returns to Mewni along with Star and Marco.